simonakom/movie-actor-api/README.md

 ## Tests

-Test scenarios are available in test.txt, or you can test them using Postman.
+Test scenarios are available in `test.txt`, or you can test them using Postman.

 ### Importing Postman Collection

+- From this repository download `movie-actor-api.postman_collection.json` file.
 - In Postman, click on the "Import" button located at the top left.
+- Postman will automatically add the collection, and you will see all predefined API requests.